NelisW/my3D-Trium/building/Trium-calibration.md

 - The thermal expansion on the towers should be about -15 micron (-0.015mm) per degree Celsius.
 Hence thermal expansion on the towers is not the issue here.

 Either the bed is not stable and, it seems, unpredictable in the short term (my X axis here in particular) or, there is some movement in the X-axis that make the bed appear to move up and down.
 In other words, instability in the belt or the stepper motor movement.
 After a post on the Trium3D Proboard [feedback](http://trium3d.proboards.com/thread/94/bed-positional-stability-good?page=1&scrollTo=783) from MiR and mikeeitel:  **It  looks like lost stepper motor steps.**  Here are some of the comments and remarks they posted on Proboard:
-- Such kind of inprecisenesses you can mostly be tracked down either to mechanicals: slipping nuts, too much resistance in slides, to much inertia for given stepper current or to electrical issues in the step driver control chain: too short step pulses, too short wait time between steps when direction change.
+- Such kind of imprecisenesses you can mostly be tracked down either to mechanicals: slipping nuts, too much resistance in slides, to much inertia for given stepper current or to electrical issues in the step driver control chain: too short step pulses, too short wait time between steps when direction change.
 - Keep the feedrate at or below F3000  and that worked pretty reliable.
 - Look at the driver current (the driver calibration voltage). perhaps increase it a bit.
 - Consider friction of the sliders in the tower channel.
 An easy test could be to turn off the printer, remove the rods and then move the three sliders by hand.
 Try to find out if all three need the same force to move up/down or if your X-Slider is somehow harder to move.
 If yes this could perhaps be an indication why steps get lost specially on this tower.
 In that case you could think about increasing current to the drivers.
 - Friction in the beam: one beam needed mechanical adjustment as one slider was too large.
 Had to sandpaper a tiny bit the side of the aluminum part.
-- I suspected foul play by the mechanical end-stop switches: the lever action seems just not stable and repeatable.
+- I suspected foul play by the mechanical endstop switches: the lever action seems just not stable and repeatable.
 A quick Google search indicated that the switches most probably are not to blame, work by others indicated good repeatability in this role.

 At least one other person also has repeatability issues: http://forums.reprap.org/read.php?178,727367 but was unable to resolve his problem.